obriencj/python-sibilant/README.md

 also allows me to defer proper bytecode emission (and hence worrying about which minor version of CPython I'm running on).
 Not getting rid of that for now.

+## Importer

+Python 3 provides an extensible import system via `importlib`.
+When the sibilant.importer module is loaded, this system will be extended to support treating sibilant source files (files found in `sys.path` and ending in .lspy or .sibilant) as packages or modules.

+In other words, to enable loading of sibilant code at runtime, you just need to have `import sibilant.importer` at the beginning of your modules.

 ## Contact